LemangarM/RemixJobs-API/README.md

 ### /companies?company=name_of_company

-* Return all jobs of a this company
+* Return all jobs of this company

 ## Licence